Skip to main content

 </dependency>

-Suppose you have a User class like so:
+Suppose you have an Order class like this:

 @Builder